Shiritai/Java_Learning_Record/README.md

 -|:-:|-
 15.0.2|15.0.2+7-27|15.0.2+7-27

-Be sure to add `"-encoding UTF-8"` argument before compiling files to make sure that Chinese comments can pass compilation properly.
+Be sure to add `-encoding UTF-8` argument before compiling files to make sure that Chinese comments can pass compilation properly.

 ### IDE
 Undoubtedly, the complicated but brilliant **VSCode**!